-Since the passage of the 2018 Farm Bill, which federally legalized hemp and hemp-derived products, CBD oil has become one of the biggest trends nationwide.
-CBD has gained this popularity by reportedly being able to help your body find relief from a variety of common issues like pain, inflammation, anxiety, lack of sleep, and more.
+Since the passage of the 2018 Farm Bill, which legalized hemp and hemp-derived products on a federal level, CBD oil has become one of the biggest trends nationwide.
+CBD has gained this popularity by reportedly helping your body find relief from various common issues like pain, inflammation, anxiety, lack of sleep, and more.

-And with how common these problems are in America, it’s no wonder nearly everyone is looking to CBD for something.
+And with how common these problems are in America, it’s no wonder nearly everyone is chasing CBD for something.
 Because of this, you can find CBD in almost everything nowadays.

-From classic CBD oil products like tinctures and gummies, to CBD-infused beauty products, to Ben and Jerry’s CBD ice cream, there’s nothing companies won’t seemingly put CBD in – but is the amount they use even worth the price increase?
+From classic CBD oil products like tinctures and gummies to CBD-infused beauty products, Ben and Jerry’s CBD ice cream, there is nothing companies won’t seemingly put CBD in – but how much actual CBD do you need?

-One of the largest questions facing the CBD industry today is “what is a recommended starting dose of CBD?”
+One of the most critical questions facing the CBD industry today is “what is a recommended starting dose of CBD?”
 And it’s a question that has as many answers as people who try to answer it because the research into recommended dosages for CBD is still in its infancy.

-Everyone should be able to benefit from the natural power of CBD, but when there are no standard doses, some of those using CBD aren’t really getting the most out of it.
-This lack of public knowledge is a large part of why it’s important to look to the scientific community for guidance.
+Everyone should be able to benefit from the natural power of CBD, but when there are no standard doses, many of those using CBD aren’t getting the most out of it.
+This lack of public knowledge is a large part of why it’s essential to look to the scientific community for guidance.

 Even though the scientific community is tirelessly gathering research and attempting to establish more rigid guidelines for dosing CBD, there are still thousands of people out in the real world trying to figure out what they should do.

-Because of this laundry list of potential influences, basic online dosage guides won’t be able to deliver a completely accurate recommendation.
+Because of this laundry list of potential influences, essential online dosage guides won’t deliver an utterly accurate recommendation.
 But in the absence of official information, they may be the best option we have for finding the right ballpark to start in.

 Then, once you narrow down a rough idea of where to start, it’s back to the tried-and-true method of trial and error until you find your sweet spot.